About me

 Research

-I work in computational linguistics, and my research is at the intersection of statistical natural language processing, machine translation, translation studies and text linguistics.
+I work in computational linguistics, and my research touches on statistical natural language processing, machine learning, machine translation, translation studies and text linguistics.
 My goal is to create NLP systems with a higher awareness of linguistic context and non-linguistic aspects of communicative situations.
 I am also interested in studying high-level problems in translation using methods from statistical NLP and machine translation.

 I’m particularly curious about how referring expressions such as pronouns (like she, it, they or this) and lexical noun phrases (like a cat, the house, scrambled eggs or my research) are used across languages, how human translators treat them, what machine translation systems should do with them and how we can use multilingual data to help us interpret them automatically.